lucasbiancogs/lucasbiancogs/README.md

 ### 🙋🏽‍♂️ My Projects

-I choose Flutter to develope my own app from scrach.
+I choose Flutter to develope my own app from scratch.
 It's a group expenses controling app which I call [Group Expenses](https://github.com/lucasbiancogs/groupExpenses) (I know, not a really creative name).
 It aims to control users own and group expenses where you can undestand how is your family doing, your housemates or whatever group you're in, have a global picture of it's expenses, who is expending money and where.

 ### 🎯 Flutter

 My course ended with [Shop](https://github.com/lucasbiancogs/shop) app, an e-commerce using Firebase.
 It also introduced me to Inherited Widgets and a great global state manager: Provider.

-The [Meals](https://github.com/lucasbiancogs/meals) app introduced me to various flutter navigations and culinaries recipies, thanks cod3r.
+The [Meals](https://github.com/lucasbiancogs/meals) app introduced me to various flutter navigations and to culinaries recipies, thank you cod3r.

 [Expenses](https://github.com/lucasbiancogs/expenses) was the first app presented to me and it was great to understand the framework.
-It used a lot of adpatation between OS and phone orientation.
+It used a lot of adpatation between OS and between phone orientation.

 Since I loved what I could become, I began to search for more and found Flutter.
 Learning [Dart](https://github.com/lucasbiancogs/dart) and how to use the framework was a really nice experience.